thhreh/thhreh/README.md

 ### I'm an incoming graduate student at Carnegie Mellon University Silicon Valley
 ### I have a great passion for Computer Science, Currently pursuing a master's in software engineering degree, expect graduation in summer 2024 or winter 2024(my degree is flexible).
 ### During the summer of 2023, I am working as a software engineering intern at Kingston Technology(fountain valley)
 ### I have experience in many languages and frameworks.
-Spring for Java, ASP.NET core for C#, Node.js for Javascript, android development
+Spring for Java, ASP.NET core for C#, Python, Node.js for Javascript, android development
 ### Capable of building web frontend without using any library or framework.

 #### Main SWE Projects: